-2017 Updated Mineral Resource Estimates
+2017 Updated Mineral Resource Estimates\

-Note:The 2017 Mineral Resource Estimates (MRE) are now considered historic by the Company.
-A new MRE for the Lac Knife project is currently underway by DRA Americas Inc.
+\ Note: The 2017 Mineral Resource Estimates (MRE) are now considered historic by the Company.
+A new MRE for the Lac Knife project is currently underway by DRA Americas Inc. as part of the ongoing feasibility study update.